This claim of falsehood is itself False.

 RNA and DNA vaccines do indeed work by deliberately inserting foreign DNA into the nucleus of a human cell.

-This article on Medscape, The Emerging Role of DNA Vaccines, clearly shows that the DNA vector in the form of a plasmid, containing the required genetic inserts coding for the antigen, is passed thorough the human cell membrane, then the cytoplasm and then transcribed into the nucleus where the resultant mRNA is translated into the antigen which is presented on the surface of the cell.
+This article on Medscape, The Emerging Role of DNA Vaccines, clearly shows that the DNA vector in the form of a plasmid, containing the required genetic inserts coding for the antigen, is passed through the human cell membrane, then the cytoplasm and then transcribed into the nucleus where the resultant mRNA is translated into the antigen which is presented on the surface of the cell.
 This entire process is a form of genetic engineering.

 Back to Lynas: